-Millie Corless completed her masters dissertation through the CDRC Masters Dissertation Scheme (MDS) with the Registry Trust.
+Millie Corless completed her Master’s dissertation through the CDRC Master’s Dissertation Scheme (MDS) with the Registry Trust.
 I spoke with her after she completed her degree to find out what it was like.
-The scheme really appealed to her, and it was one of the parts of the MSc Geospatial Data Science (GDS) degree at University of Liverpool that convinced her to apply for that Masters programme.
-Our industry collaborations allow us to provide projects that have real world impact, giving students the experience of working with a real world dataset, and feeding into the industry partners work.
+The scheme really appealed to her, and it was one of the parts of the MSc Geospatial Data Science (GDS) degree at University of Liverpool that convinced her to apply for that programme.
+Our industry collaborations allow us to provide projects that have real world impact, giving students the experience of working with a real world dataset, and feeding into the industry partner’s work.

 Throughout the scheme, the projects vary but they always have some degree of flexibility for the student to focus the project on their areas of interest.
-For example, Millie is very interested in health and she looked at the CCJ data and explored its’ relationship with health.
-She met with a number of different people to develop and refine the project proposal, including her industry supervisor (the current data analyst) and others from Registry Trust, including the CEO and Chair of the company.
-One of the benefits of working with a small company (30 staff) is that she was able to work closely with a range of staff members and they gave her some great insights into working in industry.
-She felt like she was working within a bigger team for her dissertation; there was a group of people she could go to for advice, including her academic supervisor, her industry supervisor, and others within and outside the Registry Trust.
+For example, Millie is very interested in health and she looked at the CCJ data and explored its relationship with health.
+She met with a number of different people to develop and refine the project proposal, including her industry supervisor (the current data analyst) and others from Registry Trust, including the CEO and Chair.
+One of the benefits of working with a small company (30 staff) is that she was able to work closely with a range of staff members and they gave her great insights into working in industry.
+She felt like she was working within a bigger team for her dissertation: there was a group of people she could go to for advice, including her academic supervisor, her industry supervisor, and others within and outside the Registry Trust.

 Her recommendation to anyone considering applying for the Masters Dissertation Scheme is to “go for it”.
-The scheme gave her great experience and looks good on her CV, and going forward into any career (in industry or academia or elsewhere) the Masters Dissertation Scheme shows you are interested in the application of the skills you have learnt and gives you experience of working with others in industry.
+The scheme gave her great experience and looks good on her CV, and going forward into any career (in industry or academia or elsewhere) the scheme shows you are interested in the application of the skills you have learnt and gives you experience of working with others in industry.